PeterCookDev/TalksIveEnjoyed/Agile.md

 Takeaway: Explains some of the reasons that documentation can be valuable, what to keep up to date and why its OK for not all documentation to be up to date.

 - [Martin Gontovnikas - How to Create Good Documentation](https://www.youtube.com/watch?v=lw9R2qMCdqk)  [34:31]
+Takeaway: Writing documentation for developers - specifically API documentation.
+Developers don't like prose - we like code snippets you can copy and paste.
+Use the documentation site to automatically configure the downloads of code to include any configuration for the user.
+People get your documentation from everywhere - use markdown on Github and markdocs.
+Have a complete GitHub readme.
+Things should be easy to find - couple of clicks to find information.
+Use numbered steps, be concise include a lot of code.

 - [Dan Allen - 7 Ways to Hack Your Brain to Write Fluently](https://www.youtube.com/watch?v=r6RXRi5pBXg)  [49:15]
 Takeaway: Write in plain text to tranlsate thoughts in purest form.
 Use questions to drive out sentences.
 Use a sentence per line - loses line breaks in markdown and is easier to diff.
 Draft in comments - todos, comments as you write etc. Visualise progress using the preview.
 Use source control to review changes.
 Read on a small screen away from your desk.